 How does it start?

-My art is largely inspired by experiences and places.
+My art is largely inspired by experiences.
 Something as simple as driving through the countryside, swimming in the sea or seeing an almond tree in full bloom can be the motivation that gets me into the studio and in front of a blank canvas, ready to create.
 I paint out of excitement, happiness and joy, very rarely when I’m sad or feeling other than positive about life.
 You could call my art portraits of the soul or stories from within.
 I find inner power and liberation in painting non-representational abstract compositions, expressing emotions, feelings and states of mind.

 How does the process look like?